ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

   ![](images/solution2/LibertyLocal.png)

 ### Push the code to a Private IBM Cloud GitHub repo
-In this step, you will create a private IBM Cloud GitHub repo and push the generated code
+In this step, you will create a private IBM Cloud GitHub repository and push the generated code

-## Deploy the application from the Private GitHub repo
+1. Create an empty Git repository on

+## Create a new OpenShift application
+### Generate a build configuration yaml file
-### Update the BuildConfig and Push the builder image to IBM Cloud Container Registry
+### Update the BuildConfig and Push the builder image to ICR

+## Deploy the application to cluster

+### Create the app using the buildconfig yaml
+### Access the app through IBM provided domain

+### Update the app and redeploy

+## Monitor the app

+## Scale the app

 ![](images/solution2/Contents.png)

 {: #deploy}